 “Roughly eight people a week in Canada lose their lives to fire,” he says.
 “The size of a fire doubles every 30 seconds.
 That’s an alarming rate, and if you don’t react immediately it will quickly get out of control.”
 State-of-the-art smoke detectors offer an advantage that you may need.

 “People really don’t consider smoke detectors as part of their alarm system until you show them the facts,” Soulos says.
 “When you talk about security systems, people worry about someone breaking in and stealing their jewellery – and to be honest, I used to think that way too.
 But if someone breaks into my house, l can replace what they steal.
 I can’t replace my family.”

-All homes should be equipped with smoke detectors, of course, but Soulos says there are significant advantages to going a step farther and using a monitored ADT system.
-ADT also offers monitored carbon monoxide detectors: like monitored fire detectors, these are important because they work whether or not you are home or able to respond to them and directly contact emergency services.
+All homes should be equipped with smoke detectors, of course, but Soulos says there are significant advantages to going a step farther and using a monitored TELUS SmartHome Security system.
+TELUS SmartHome Security also offers monitored carbon monoxide detectors: like monitored fire detectors, these are important because they work whether or not you are home or able to respond to them and directly contact emergency services.

 There are about 12,000 residential structure fires in Canada every year.
 Cooking, smoking, and faulty electrical appliances are leading culprits.
 Complicating the problem are modern construction materials, which burn faster than traditional wooden homes and release potentially deadly toxic compounds.

 Off-the-shelf smoke detectors generally use ionization technology, which can lead to a false alarms.
 “If they’re activating every time you burn toast, or when there is too much dust or even high humidity, you may take out the battery and forget to put it back,” he says.
 Smoke detectors also need to be replaced every few years – something that many neglect to do.